RudolfAchter/chiania/docs/02_story.md

 - [Chiania Events](https://discord.com/channels/994949585657143296/995484176428044378)
 - [Quest Announcements](https://discord.com/channels/994949585657143296/995496698086432838)

-If you have valuable items to sell:
+If you want to buy items or have valuable items to sell:

 - Go to the [marketplace](https://discord.com/channels/994949585657143296/997830621831368734) in the kingdom street
-- Or look which [markets](items/20_markets.md) are known in the world of chiania
+- Look which [markets](items/20_markets.md) are known in the world of chiania
+- Use the command `!merchandise` to see what the NPCs have to offer